harpriyabehera89-cpu/hal-procurement-analysis/README.md

-# 🛩️ HAL Procurement Analysis
+# 🛩️ HAL Procurement Analysis | Excel & IBM SPSS

 ## 📌 Project Overview

-This project presents a comprehensive analysis of the procurement process at Hindustan Aeronautics Limited (HAL).
-The study examines procurement efficiency, supplier performance, and the impact of credit terms using statistical analysis and business research techniques.
-The objective is to identify key procurement challenges and recommend data-driven strategies to improve operational performance.
+This project presents a procurement analysis of Hindustan Aeronautics Limited (HAL), focusing on procurement efficiency, supplier performance, and the impact of credit terms.
+The study applies statistical analysis and business research techniques to evaluate procurement practices and provide recommendations for improving operational performance.

 ## 🎯 Business Objective